tobiasvl/tobiasvl.github.io/_drafts/write-an-schip-emulator.md

 Early interpreters reserved some memory for the stack, and some programs would use that knowledge to operate the stack directly and save stuff there, but you don't need to do that.
 You can just use a variable outside the emulated memory.

-These original interpreters had limited space on the stack; usually at least 16 two-byte entries.
+These original interpreters had limited space on the stack; usually 12 or 16 two-byte entries.
 You can limit the stack likewise, or just keep it unlimited.
-CHIP-8 programs usually don't nest subroutine calls too much since the stack was so small originally, so it doesn't really matter (unless you encounter a program with a bug that has an infinite call loop and causes a "stack overflow").
+It doesn't really matter (unless you encounter a program with a bug that has an infinite call loop and causes a "stack overflow").

 Timers
 ------